UACSc343Spring2021/assignments/PM6.md

 participants rather than to use the ones in PM4.

 One way to do the evaluation is through Zoom or other teleconferencing software.
-Have the participant go to the DEMO site and share their screen while you ask them to perform the tasks.
+Have the participant a site hosting the files and share their screen while you ask them to perform the tasks.
+(You can also send them the files and have them open them locally.)
 One of you can be observing the screen while the other observes the facial expressions for the participant.
 If you record this session, please get the participant's consent ahead of time during the briefing.